skybet/skybet.github.io/_posts/2016-06-23-scripting-veritas-netbackup.md

 ## Configuring the variables

-For this blog post, we will just statically define variables, but in real operations these will be dynamically set by other means.
+For this blog post, we will just statically define variables, but in real operations these will mostly be dynamically set by other means.
 How do do this is left as an exercise for the reader.

 ``` bash
 local_master=local.master.fqdn